localytics/localytics-roku/README.md

 ## Initialization
 *Localytics(appKey As String, sessionTimeout=1800 As Integer, secured=true As Boolean) as Object*
 * appKey: your App Key
-* sessionTimeout (optional): Timeout period, # of seconds of inactivity before considering a new session
+* sessionTimeout (optional): Timeout period, # of seconds of inactivity before considering a new session.
 * secured (optional): The sdk will communicate with Localytics over HTTPS if `secured=true`.
 Setting this to `false` is only recommended for development/testing purpose, e.g. it may be easier to set up proxy and network debug tools over HTTP on Roku.

 Create new Localytics instance on globalAA.